There are six main types of risk Cleveland Fire Authority needs to manage:

 Cleveland Area Risks

-We are key members of Cleveland Local Resilience Forum and actively work to prepare for, respond to and recover from any major emergency in the Cleveland area.
+We are key members of the Cleveland Local Resilience Forum and actively work to prepare for, respond to and recover from any major emergency in the Cleveland area.
 The Community Risk Register (CRR) currently sets out the risks facing our communities and how they are being dealt with and include for example flooding, animal disease, adverse weather and pandemic flu.

-These are risks in our operational environment that affect life, property, the environment and heritage, and include:
+There are risks in our operational environment that affect life, property, the environment and heritage, and include:

-Property Fire Risks – There’s a vast range of property in Cleveland, houses and flats, commercial (e.g. shops, offices and factories), public buildings (e.g. hospitals and schools) and other buildings such as outbuildings and garages.
+Built Environment – There’s a vast range of property in Cleveland, houses and flats, commercial (e.g. shops, offices and factories), public buildings (e.g. hospitals and schools) and other buildings such as outbuildings and garages.
 Each building type presents a unique hazard in the event of a fire.

-Neighbourhoods and Environment Risks – for example, grass, refuse and wheelie bin fires; spills and leaks of dangerous and hazardous materials; flooding and vehicle fires.
+Neighbourhoods and the Environment Risks – for example, grass, refuse and wheelie bin fires; spills and leaks of dangerous and hazardous materials; flooding and vehicle fires.